mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.1.1.5: Fixes to Hot Lap (timetrial) mode in PCars; Don't trigger flags event when stationary; A couple of internal bug fixes

 Version 4.1.1.4: Added some car classes and Bannockbrae track for PCars; Remove stale opponents in PCars; Some internal error handling

 Version 4.1.1.3: Allow messages with optional prefixes / suffixes to play without their prefixes or suffixes; Tidied up String encoding handling; Reverted console logging change (after a couple of attempts - hence the version number jump)